lambdaxymox/lambdaxymox_website/content/01-projection_matrices.md

 desired view space coordinate system to the canonical one on one side, and mapping from the canonical clip coordinate system to the desired clip coordinate system using the same process.
 This result shows that perspective and orthographic projections are indeed coordinate-independent transformations.
-In future work, it would be desirable to find a way to construct the transformations directly in a more geometrical fashion without mentioning any coordinate systems, and then the particular matrices would fall out going to other direction.
+In future work, it would be desirable to find a way to define the transformations directly in a more geometrical fashion without mentioning any coordinate systems, and then the particular matrices would fall out going to other direction.